 According to Hannah Beachler, there are circular designs featured throughout Wakanda (suns, rings, etc) to represent completeness and eternity.

 Michael B. Jordan initially auditioned for the role of Sam Wilson/The Falcon back in 2013 before being cast in this film three years later.
 The role was taken by Anthony Mackie, who was also cast in Triple 9 (2016) when Jordan dropped out.

-A part of this film was set in Oakland, California, the city in which Ryan Coogler grew up in; it is also the city where his first feature length movie Fruitvale Station (2013) was based.
+Part of the film is set in Oakland, California, where Ryan Coogler grew up.
+It was also the setting for his first feature length movie, Fruitvale Station (2013).

 Costume designer Ruth E. Carter cites the clothes of the African tribes the Maasai, the Himba, the Dogon, the Basotho, the Tuareg, the Turkana, the Xhosa, the Zulu, the Suma and the Dinka as an influence on Wakanda clothing.
 Carter also studied the works of contemporary fashion designers Issei Miyake, Yves Saint-Laurent and Donna Karan.

 This was the 18th film released by Marvel Studios for the Marvel Cinematic Universe.

 In the 2015 London production of the 2009 play Eclipsed, written by Danai Gurira, Letitia Wright played the lead role, known only as "The Girl".
 In 2016, when the play opened on Broadway, Lupita Nyong'o played "The Girl."